Therapy for Burnout, Perfectionism, Anxiety, Depression or Past Trauma

 Existential concerns and questions of meaning

-Cultural stressors, including Asian American identity and intergenerational dynamics
+Cultural stressors, including Asian American identity and family dynamics

-Services are available in person in the San Gabriel Valley and via secure tele-therapy for clients located in California (including the Bay Area) and Illinois (including Chicagoland).
+Sessions are available in person in the San Gabriel Valley and via secure teletherapy throughout California (including the Bay Area) and Illinois (including Chicagoland).

 My approach is trauma-informed, relational, and integrative.
 Therapy with me is not about quick fixes or surface-level coping strategies—it is about understanding the deeper patterns shaping your emotional life and building sustainable change.